odradev/odradev.github.io/docusaurus/docs/basics/12-native-token.md

 ---
 sidebar_position: 12
+description: How to deposit, withdraw and transfer
 ---

 # Native token
 Different blockchains come with different implementations of their native tokens.
-Odra wraps it all for you in easy to use code.
+Odra wraps it all for you in easy-to-use code.
 Let's write a simple example of a public wallet - a contract where anyone can deposit their funds and anyone can withdraw them:

 ```rust title="examples/src/docs/native_token.rs"